privatenumber/webpack-distsize/README.md

   If a dependency change impacts distribution size, it will be reflected by this plugin, but it will not contain any details that hint at which dependency grew in size.
 I recommend doing upgrades in isolation so it's easily identifiable.

-  Distsize focuses specifically on distribution size and making it digestible because that alone can be overwhelming -- a large codebase can produce hundreds of assets.
+  Distsize focuses specifically on distribution size and making it digestible because that alone can be overwhelming—a large codebase can produce hundreds of assets.

   If you want something similar for dependencies, I recommend using [webpack-dependency-size](https://github.com/privatenumber/webpack-dependency-size).